noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 embrace towards Isis-san naturally tightened.

-“I usually exist as a part of Isis Remnant... but since olden days, when Isis “receives strong rejection because of her magic power of death”, I appear as a separate consciousness in Isis’ dreams.
+“I usually exist as a part of Isis Remnant... but since olden days, when Isis receives _strong_ rejection because of her magic power of death, I appear as a separate consciousness in Isis’ dreams.
 Well, right now...
 I wanted to talk to Kaito, so I kind of forced myself to come out.”